-For this homework, functions marked with $\star$ are required for COS 580 students only.
+For this homework, functions marked with \star are required for COS 580 students only.
 The main programming task described below is worth 200 points.
-For COS 480 students, any points earned on $\star$ functions (potentially another 50 points) are simply added to the score.
+For COS 480 students, any points earned on \star functions (potentially another 50 points) are simply added to the score.
 If the resulting score is greater than 200, the remaining points are extra credit.
 COS 580 students must implement all functions to yield a raw score (maximum 250) that will be scaled by 4/5 to obtain the score (maximum 200) on the homework.
 (COS 580 students who wish to work for extra credit should contact me for a suitable assignment.)

-Goal: This assignment asks you to build a small database application for managing information related to trees.
+Goal: This assignment asks you to build a small database application for managing information related to ferns and observations.
 The main goal of this assignment is to gain experience using one or more application programming interfaces (APIs) to PostgreSQL.
 Secondary goals include practice in writing SQL queries and a study of the impact of database design on ease of querying and updating data, and on maintaining database consistency.
-Hopefully, this homework will provide a concrete motivation for these topics, which we will study soon.
+This homework should provide a concrete motivation for these topics.